Dr. David De Concilio | PhD

 Short Bio

 I am a legal historian with a particular interest in the Middle Ages.
-I studied Law at Roma Tre University, where I obtained my master’s degree in 2018.
+I studied Law at Roma Tre University, where I obtained my Master’s degree in 2018.
 The same year I undertook a joint PhD in medieval history and in legal disciplines, under a co-tutelle at the University of St Andrews and Roma Tre University, within the ERC research project “Civil Law, Common Law, Customary Law: Consonance, Divergence and Transformation in Western Europe from the Late Eleventh to the Thirteenth Centuries” (CLCLCL).
-After defending my thesis ‘Via Brocardica.
-The Development of Brocards and the Western European Legal Tradition (c.1160 – c.1215)’, in March 2022 I joined the MICOLL team at the University of Padua as a
+After defending my thesis, in March 2022 I joined the MICOLL team at the University of Padua as a research fellow.
+In October 2025, I became Postdoctoral Researcher in Law and Religion at the University of Padua, thus leaving MICOLL’s research team and re-joining the project as a senior member.